R4YLx/student-quiz/README.md

 An array with students where provided by our teacher and we where not allowed to change anything in it.

 ### The game MUST:
-- Have responive design (Mobile First) with aleast 2 breakpoints
+- have responive design (Mobile First) with aleast 2 breakpoints
-- Have semantic code
+- have semantic code
-- Include CSS flexbox or grid
+- include CSS flexbox or grid
-- Have a section with result after game is played
+- have a section with result after game is played

 ### I opted to:
-- Randomize both names and images for each round.
+- randomize both names and images for each round.
-- Show correct and incorrect answers at the end of the game.
+- show correct and incorrect answers at the end of the game.
-- Keep track of highscore
+- keep track of highscore

 #### Time limit
 - 2 weeks